CHILD VISA (101) OR (802) VISA

 - This visa is valid while the parent’s Temporary Partner visa is valid.

-- A biological child, stepchild or adopted child of the parent who holds a Temporary Partner (820) visa
+- A biological child, stepchild or adopted child of the parent who holds a Temporary Partner (820 or 309) visa

 - Sponsored by the same person sponsoring the parent

-- Not married, engaged to be married or in a de facto relationship
+- Child is not married, engaged to be married or in a de facto relationship

-- Incapacitated for work due to total or partial loss of bodily or mental functions
+- Less than 18 years old; or more than 18 years and financially dependent on the parent holding the Temporary Partner visa, or incapacitated for work due to total or partial loss of bodily or mental functions